InfuseAI/primehub-site/docs/model_deployment/md-admin-portal.md

 ## Admin Portal

-Basically, the layout is same as Admin Dashboard in PrimeHub v2.x; in addition,  `JupyterHub Admin` feature, `Maintenance` feature and `Grafana` link are merged into Admin Portal.
+Basically, the layout is same as Admin Dashboard in PrimeHub v2.x; in addition,  `Notebooks Admin` feature, `Maintenance` feature and `Grafana` link are merged into Admin Portal.

++ `JupyterHub Admin` is renamed to `Notebooks Admin`.

 ![](assets/md_admin_portal.png)